-The allowance amount is \$350 a month, or two-thirds of the monthly AFC, whichever is less.
-The benefit is reduced by any workers' compensation benefit and is payable as long as the member remains disabled or until the member attains the age of 60.
+PERS Plan 1 provides duty and non-duty disability benefits.
+Duty disability retirement benefits for disablement prior to the age of 60 consist of a temporary life annuity.
+The benefit amount is \$350 a month, or two-thirds of the monthly AFC, whichever is less.
+The benefit is reduced by any workers' compensation benefit and is payable as long as the member remains disabled or until the member attains the age of 60, at which time the benefit is converted to the member's service retirement amount.
 A member with five years of covered employment is eligible for non-duty disability retirement.
-Prior to the age of 55, the allowance amount is two percent of the AFC for each year of service reduced by two percent for each year that the member's age is less than 55.
+Prior to the age of 55, the benefit amount is 2 percent of the AFC for each year of service reduced by 2 percent for each year that the member's age is less than 55.
 The total benefit is limited to 60 percent of the AFC and is actuarially reduced to reflect the choice of a survivor option.
-A cost-of-living allowance was granted at age 66 based upon years of service times the COLA amount.
-This benefit was eliminated by the Legislature, effective July 1, 2011.
-Plan 1 members may elect to receive an optional COLA that provides an automatic annual adjustment based on the Consumer Price Index.
-The adjustment is capped at three percent annually.
+Plan 1 members may elect to receive an optional COLA amount (based on the Consumer Price Index), capped at 3 percent annually.
 To offset the cost of this annual adjustment, the benefit is reduced.

-PERS Plan 1 members can receive credit for military service.
+PERS Plan 1 members can receive credit for military service while actively serving in the military if such credit makes them eligible to retire.
 Members can also purchase up to 24 months of service credit lost because of an on-the-job injury.